adamsilver/fdpb/registration.md

 Often the user will delete the whole thing rather than counting dots or stars.

+> Note that Internet Explorer and Microsoft Edge provide this functionality natively, using an interactive 'eye' icon associated with the <code>::ms-reveal</code> pseudo-class.
+Since we've provided our own (cross-browser) solution, it would be wise to suppress this feature:

+	input[type=password]::-ms-reveal {
+	  display: none;
+	}

 ## Marking required fields

 We've done a really good job already of deciding at least thinking about whether the things we're ask for are truly essential.
 If they are then there is actually nothing to mark as required or otherwise...